tc-Toni/GitLab-Issues-API/README.md

 For more info go to https://docs.gitlab.com/ee/api/issues.html

 ## GitLab Group and Project
-* To be able to make request on issues the issues must be part of a project the user is authorized to.
+* To be able to make request on issues the issues must be part of a project.
 Therefore the following is created in GitLab:
   - Group: Big Bank
   - Project: Banking App

+It is a public project so by searching on the name you can open the project board and see the issues that are already added to the board.

 ## Important notes